01. Shipyard History

 After exposing unknowing people to asbestos, many companies have filed for bankruptcy.
 In fact, more than 100 asbestos companies have gone bankrupt since the 2000s.
 As a result of their filings, many of these companies were forced to create asbestos trusts to compensate victims of mesothelioma and other asbestos-related diseases.

 Many Navy and civilian personnel were exposed to asbestos through their work in shipyards.
 These individuals used a variety of asbestos products.
-If a shipyard worker developed an asbestos-related disease, that person can file a claim with that product manufacturer’s trust.
+If a shipyard worker developed an asbestos-related disease, that person can file an asbestos claim with that product manufacturer’s trust.

 Asbestos Company Trust Funds and Eligible Years of Employment